 Students continue to grow in their Math skills by reinforcing concepts introduced in the first year of Pre-Algebra, while they fine tune their skills and go further in depth during this year.
 New topics include the Pythagorean Theorem, solving inequalities, linear and exponential growth, scientific notation, interest, slopes, solving equations, exponent rules, cones and pyramids, scale factor, circles, solving complex word problems, and transformations.

 Language Arts in seventh grade expands on sixth grade's reading, writing, revising, and grammar skill-building.
 Students learn to read even more closely, ask thought-provoking questions, identify themes in stories and novels, and write authoritatively to prove arguments with examples from the text.
-Literature examples range from Shaun Tan’s Lost & Found to Aesop’s Fables to contemporary and classic multigenre books of their own choosing.
+Literature examples range from Shaun Tan’s Lost & Found to Aesop’s Fables to contemporary and classic multi-genre books of their own choosing.

 Seventh grade social studies is designed to help students understand the overarching trends in world history that occurred between 300 C.E. and 1700 C.E.
 They explore the role of government, spiritual life, and cultural identity to analyze the progress of different civilizations.
-Regional emphasis include the Middle East, the Sub-Saharan Africa, medieval societies of Japan and Europe, the Americas, and the Renaissance.
+Regional emphasis includes the Middle East, Sub-Saharan Africa, medieval societies of Japan and Europe, the Americas, and the Renaissance.
 Significant attention will be placed on the development of Islam, the growth of Christianity, and the interaction between the two.

 Science learning is designed to give students a systematic introduction to the processes and categories of life, students learn to hone their observational skills by recognizing specific traits in organisms and by using these traits as criteria for classification and inference.
 They expand their lab skills through work with compound microscopes, slides, stains, and dissection.
 Students improve their understanding of the scientific process through independently designed experiments that isolate experimental and control conditions.